NATHALIE DAOU

 Yoga has been a part of my life for as long as I can remember, and my practice has helped me grow stronger while maintaining a forgiving attitude.
 It inspires me to live each moment mindfully and to the fullest.

 It is an honor to share my love and passion for yoga.
 I am forever grateful to my Guru.
+His teachings have shaped not only my practice but also the way I share this beautiful tradition with all of you.

 Nathalie Daou